tbrockman/browser-extension-for-opentelemetry/README.md

 # opentelemetry-browser-extension

-> [!WARNING]
+> [!NOTE]
+> This project is in very early development, and is likely to change *and* be broken.
+Forgive the lack of documentation.

 A [Plasmo](https://docs.plasmo.com/) browser extension that automatically instruments webpages with [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/).

-Download it, refresh your pages, and start sending OTLP traces (to a collector of your choosing) for user interactions, document loads, HTTP requests, and more.
+Download it, refresh your pages, and start sending OTLP traces (to a collector of your choosing) for user interactions, document loads and fetch/XHR requests.

 ![An example view of the popup UI](./assets/store/popup.png)